n3dst4/gumshoe-fvtt/README.md

-# shared-fvtt-bits
+# @lumphammer/shared-fvtt-bits

-Common parts to be used across fvtt modules and systems
+Common parts to be used across Foundry VTT modules and systems

 ## Installation